asen/smg/docs/admin/index.md

       cols: 6                    # optional (default - the value of $dash-default-cols) how many coulmns of graph images to display
       rows: 10                   # optional (default - the value of $dash-default-rows) how many rows (max) to display. excess rows are paginated
       px: "host.localhost."      # optional filter: rrd object id prefix to match.
 Ignored if null (which is the default).
-#      sx: ...                   # optional filter: rrd object id suffix to match.
+      sx: ...                    # optional filter: rrd object id suffix to match.
 Ignored if null (which is the default).
-#      rx: ...                   # optional filter: rrd object id regex to match.
+      rx: ...                    # optional filter: regex to match against rrd object id.
 Ignored if null (which is the default).
-#      rxx: ...                  #
-#      trx: ...                  #
+      rxx: ...                   # optional filter: exclude objects which ids match the supplied regex.
+Ignored if null (which is the default).
+      trx: ...                   # optional filter: regex to match against object text representation (including title, var names etc).
+Ignored if null (which is the default).
       parent: some.index.id      # optinal parent index id.
 Indexes without parent are considered top-level
       children:                  # optional list of child index ids to display under this index
+        - example.index.id1
-        - iid1
+        - example.index.id2
-        - iid2
+        - ...
-      remote: "*"                # optional - index remote, default is null, use "*" to specify cross-colo index and
+      remote: "*"                # optional - index remote, default is null, use "*" to specify index matching all remotes.
-                                 # should be left unspecified otherwise (SMG will populate it accordingly)
+                                 # Individual remote instances can be specified by using their comma-separated ids.
 </pre>

 Index objects support the following properties:

-- the **index id**: This is the unique index id (must not conflict with other index ids).
+- the **index id**: This is the unique index id, starting with the ^ symbol (must not conflict with other index ids).

 - **title**: - free form text title of the index.
 If not